Dissolve all negativity and be at peace.

 The Supply Chain

-This Kyanite most likely comes from a small mine in Minas Giras, Brazil.
+This Kyanite comes from a mine in the Kali Gandaki Gorge, Nepal.

 Learn More: Ethical Mining